Common name: Ivory Ornamental

 Water Requirements: I glued a small bottle cap to the bark that is leaning against the cage for water and I also mist.

 Growth Rate: This is a fast growing tarantula.
 I bought her at one inch (2.54cm).
 The first year she attained a leg length of three inches (7.76cm).

-Adult Size: I read that this tarantula can reach a leg length of seven inches (17.78cm) inches.
-My girl is a relaxed six inches (15.24cm).
+Adult Size: I read that this tarantula can reach a leg length of six (15.24cm) inches.
+My girl is a relaxed seven inches (17.78cm).

 Temperament: This is a very fast moving spider.
 It is not what I would consider a defensive tarantula, but will probably bite if provoked.
-It has never given me a threat pose, but can be flighty especially as spiderlings and juveniles.
+It has never given me a threat pose, but can be flighty especially when young.

-This species is considered by some to be the most beautiful of all the Pokies.
-There are debates whether this spider is a separate species of Poecilotheria.
-It is reported that the toxin from tarantulas in this Genus is stronger than most tarantulas.
+This Pokie species has beautiful markings and is very handsome looking.
+It is reported that the toxin from this Genus of tarantula is stronger than most.
 Because of its speed, and toxin, this species is not recommended as a beginner tarantula.